marionlamoureux/cml-2023/README.md

 If you wish to just build the project artifacts without going through each step manually, run the `9_build_projet.py` file in a python3 session.
-Again a 1 vCPU / 2 GiB instance will be suffient.
+Again a 1 vCPU / 2 GiB instance will be sufficient.
 This script will:
 * run the bootstrap
 * then create the Hive Table and import the data
 * deploy the model